khalilgharbaoui/issues-tracker-api/README.md

 | `POST` | `http://localhost:3000/signup` | **`name=NewManager1` `email=newuser1@gmail.com` `manager=true` `password=password1` `password_confirmation=password1`** | _all mandatory_ |

 ⚠️ To un-assigne an issue you have to add the **`assigned_to=`** param but _**with a blank value!**_
-This is only possible when the issue status is pending!
 Also possible with postman see usage example #3 below.

 ### Examples: